sbreitbart/DataSci_for_Ecologists/README.md

----
-title: "Fast-R: Improving the reproducibility and efficiency of your coding for ecology and evolution"
+# Fast-R: Improving the reproducibility and efficiency of your coding for ecology and evolution
----

 ## Instructors